oceanprotocol/docs/content/concepts/metadata-did.md

+---
-# Asset Identifiers & Objects - DIDs & DDOs
+title: DIDs & DDOs - Asset Identifiers & Objects
+description: Specifification of DIDs & DDOs in Ocean
+slug: /concepts/metadata-did/
+section: concepts
+---

+# Introduction

-## Background
+## Overview

+This document describes how Ocean assets follow the DID/DDO spec, such that Ocean assets can inherit DID/DDO benefits and enhance interoperability.

 Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 Each DID is associated with a unique entity.
 DIDs may represent humans, objects, and more.